 Human resource management is an umbrella term that refers to numerous employment issues.
 HR/IR professionals ensure that an organization makes effective use of its human capital.
 This means hiring people who fit the organization’s business strategies, making sure the administrative systems are running at maximum efficiency, helping employees overcome obstacles, and serving as persuasive change agents when new practices, structures or cultures are needed.
 HR/IR professionals do these things by solving problems creatively, whether those problems involve people, technology, or a combination of the two.

 Whether you work for a Fortune 500 company, a growing high-tech firm, a government agency like the National Labor Relations Board, a large and growing union, or a university that trains the next generation of human resources professionals, or if you are an undergraduate searching for the right program to advance your professional education, the knowledge and skills you learn and the relationships you develop at LER will benefit both you and your employer.
 Ultimately, a graduate degree in human resources from The University of Illinois School of Labor and Employment Relations is about gaining a competitive edge for your career.

-LER offers two graduate degrees in HR/IR: a master’s degree (Masters in Human Resources and Industrial Relations) for HR/IR practicing professionals and a doctoral degree (Ph.D.) for professional researchers and teachers.
+LER offers two graduate degrees in HR/IR: a master’s degree (Master of Human Resources and Industrial Relations) for HR/IR practicing professionals and a doctoral degree (Ph.D.) for professional researchers and teachers.
 Investing in a graduate degree from LER not only allows the opportunity to obtain a professional career in HR but also gives the chance to experience the diverse, cultural atmosphere promoted by our excellent faculty and staff.